xpdAcq/xpdAcq/doc/usb_GlobalOptions.rst

     glbl

+  You can also change them if needed.
 Here are few possible scenarios:

   **No automated dark collection logic at all:**